Dexei/Dexei/README.md

 - 👋 Hi, I’m @Dexei
 - 👀 I’m interested in programming and arts
-- 🌱 I’m currently learning C++ and GDscript
+- 🌱 I’m currently learning C++ and Flutter
 - 📫 How to reach me?
 Email on lorenzdexamilgenita@gmail.com

 <!---